 Community relations issues can also lead to or worsen right-of-way acquisition risk.
-In some cases, the public agency will take responsibility for the acquisition of the required land, or the land will be Federal or State-owned land.
-On occasion, however, the private sector entity must acquire land (e.g., Dulles Greenway in Virginia) that not only allows for the possibility of a real-estate-related upside, but also increases the risk to the private sector.
-The State may need to use their condemnation rights in extreme cases.
+In some cases, the public agency will take responsibility for the acquisition of the required land, or the land will be federal or state-owned land.
+Occasionally, however, the private sector entity must acquire land (e.g., Dulles Greenway in Virginia), which allows for the possibility of a real estate-related upside, but also increases the risk to the private sector.
+The state may still need to use their condemnation rights in extreme cases.